momagdyy97/EmployeesInfo-Backend/README.md

-# EmployeesInfo FrontEnd
+# EmployeesInfo BackEnd

 ## Overview

 EmployeesInfo is the frontend service for the EmployeesInfo application.
-It is built using Node.js, React.js.
+It is built using Node.js, Express.js and MongoDB.

 ## Installation